 The management should instill a spirit of dynamic search for growth in its workforce and give them the opportunities for fully using their talents and skills.
 Mediocrity or stagnation in work standards may destroy the available talent and skills.
 It is, therefore, imperative to set high albeit achievable standards of performance to realize the energies of the workers.

-Management must pursue the objective of higher productivity not merely for its own benefit, but as a source of continuous improvement in the lives of employees.
-Matching the needs of the workforce to the achievement of organizational objectives, provide the right kind of impetus for peak performance.
-The employees began to attach themselves with the successes of the organization.
-It is, therefore necessary that company’s prosperity be reflected in the living standards of its employees.
+Management must pursue the objective of higher productivity not merely for its own benefit, It should see it as a source of continuous improvement in the lives of employees.
+Matching the needs of the workforce to the achievement of organizational objectives is key.
+This provides the right kind of impetus for peak performance.
+The employees began to attach themselves to the successes of the organization.
+It is, therefore necessary that company’s prosperity is reflected in the living standards of its employees.